-Assigns a unique lineage identifier (.__lid__) to every row and registers
+Assigns a unique lineage identifier (lineage_id) to every row and registers

 the dataset in the active session store.
 This is the entry point to